demichie/IMEX_SfloW2D_v2/README.md

 The executable is copied in the bin folder.

-To test the code copy the executable from the bin folder in the EXAMPLES folder and:

-./test
+Several examples can be found in the EXAMPLES folder.